fabaff/forbidden/README.md

 ---

-**Python Requests seems to be up to three times faster compared to PycURL, but PycURL is way more customizable.**
+**Python Requests seems to be up to three times faster than PycURL, but PycURL is way more customizable.**

 **Remarks:**